-- Animated Adaptation: The animated version ran considerably longer than the original manga, resulting in stronger plotlines and character development.
+- Adaptation Expansion: The animated version ran considerably longer than the original manga, resulting in stronger plotlines and character development.

 - Art Evolution: A considerable amount during the anime's eight year run.
 Starting out rushed and rather cartoonish, the artwork grew progressively more sophisticated with each passing year.

 - Bad Future: Largely averted in this case; it's established early on that Eiichi is destined to marry Miyoko.
 The opening to the final season even shows Miyo-chan dressing up in a bridal gown.

 - Barbie Doll Anatomy: Averted to some degree, due to Japan's more relaxed attitude to child nudity.
-As in most Fujio collaborations, bathing scenes were fairly common, especially where Miyoko was concerned.
+As in most Fujio collaborations, bathing scenes were fairly common.

-- Boring but Practical: Totally averted.
-Everything Eiichi builds is exciting but impractical.
+- Awesome, but Impractical: Totally everything Eiichi builds is this.

 - Bamboo Technology: To the nth degree; all of Kiteretsu's designs are based on pre-industrial materials, allowing Eiichi to devise time machines from wooden planks and coconut shells.

-- Book Dumb: Maybe.
-While Eiichi is an engineering genius, it's suggested that he's only an average student.
+- Book Dumb: Implied and downplayed.
+While Eiichi is an engineering genius outside of school, it is suggested that he earns only average grades in the classroom.

 - Bruiser with a Soft Center: Kaoru, aka Buta (Gorilla), the neighborhood bully.
 There's always one in every Fujio series, usually with soft spot for lost puppies and helpless babies.

-- Butt Monkey: Korosuke for the most part.
-In contrast to Doraemon, Koro-chan usually takes the fall when one of Eiichi's experiments malfunctions.
+- Korosuke for the most part.
+In contrast to Doraemon, Korosuke usually takes the fall when one of Eiichi's experiments malfunctions.